salsify/goldiloader/README.md

 Wouldn't it be awesome if ActiveRecord didn't make you think about eager loading and it just did the "right" thing by default?
 With Goldiloader it can!

+**This branch only supports Rails 4.2+ with Ruby 2.1+.
+For older versions of Rails/Ruby use [1-0-stable](https://github.com/salsify/goldiloader/blob/1-0-stable/README.md).**

 Consider the following models:

 ```ruby